VladMarianCimpeanu/SMBUD-project/MongoDB_assignment/data/GUIDELINES.md

 - numpy
 - python-codicefiscale
 - dnspython

+There is the possibility to run the following command:

+`/data/ pip install -r requirements.txt`

+that will install all the needed requirements.
 ## Notes
 Both the db generator and the WebApp use by default the connection string contained in the following file: